Portuguese Association of Corporate Communication

 Maironio g.
 7, LT-01116 Vilnius

-Lithuanian Public Relations Specialists’ Association (hereafter the Association) is a professional association that had beenfound in 2000.
-The Union brings together public relations professionals from all over Lithuania, from both public and private companies, non-profit organizations and PR agencies.
-The highest body of the Association is a general meeting that elects a six-member board and a chairperson to coordinate the work of the Union.
-The board iselected for two years.
-As a professional organization of public relations practitioners, LPRSU organizes specialized events for its members.
-Every month the Association organizes an open event that involves presentations to discuss most interesting professional issues.
-LPRSU continues to increase its membership in order to find a new inspiration and to fulfil better its goals.
+Lithuanian Communication Association (hereafter the Association) is a professional association that had been found in 2000.
+The Association brings together public relations professionals from all over Lithuania, from both public and private companies, non-profit organizations and PR agencies.
+The highest body of the Association is a general meeting that elects a six-member board and a chairperson to coordinate the work of the Association.
+The board is elected for two years.
+As a professional organization of public relations practitioners, Lithuanian Communication Association organizes specialized events for its members.
+Every month the Association organizes several open events that involves presentations to discuss most interesting professional issues.
+LCA continues to increase its membership in order to find a new inspiration and to fulfil better its goals.

-To unite public relations practitioners from both private and public sectors who subscribe to professional ethical principles and seek to develop their professional competence.
+Attract, inspire, unite public relations and communications specialists working in private and public sectors who meet the global ethical standards and seek to improve their professional competence.

 To strengthen professional reputation and awareness of the Association in Lithuania and abroad.

 The Finnish Association of Communication Professionals

 ProCom is a co-operation organization, the promise is to promote and preserve the professional development of its members and to consolidate the position of communication as a field in Finland.

 The ethics applied in Finland are based on the Global Alliance Melbourne Mandate, GA Stockholm Accords, Code of Athens and the Lisbon Statement.
 The Ethics applied to Finnish communication landscape can be found on ProCom's web pages.